TonySpegel/addPrefetchLink/README.md

 to speed up page navigation.
 Loosley inspired by [quicklink](https://getquick.link/).

 ## How it works
 **addPrefetchLink** registers a set of EventListeners per link (by default: `mouseover` and `focus`) which will then add a prefetch-link to your `<head>`-element.
-To avoid unnecessary network requests only one of the events per link will be execute that process.
+To avoid unnecessary network requests only one of the events per link will execute that process.

 Links won't be added on slow connections or under data saver settings.